erikhyrkas/legchessai/README.md

 Personally, I installed Lucas Chess: https://lucaschess.pythonanywhere.com/downloads (Source code: https://github.com/lukasmonk/lucaschessR)

+This works great when pointed at the chess engine in the dist folder, but I had issues with it working when installed in the program files(x86) folder, even though Shredder can use the LEG engine from that folder fine.

 Other options (which I haven't tried):
 * The Tarrasch Chess GUI: https://www.triplehappy.com/downloads.html
 * ChessBase Reader: https://en.chessbase.com/pages/download (windows only)